sprinteins/oscd-plugins/doc/adr/0004-structure-convention.md

 - Directories: `data-type-templates`
 - Files: `queries.data-type-templates.ts`

+It goes the same way for `service` or `utility` files : `service.data-type-templates.ts`

 ### Type Declaration Files

 Type declaration files are special TypeScript files that end with the `.d.ts` extension.
 These files are used exclusively for declaring types and do not contain any executable code.
 By using `.d.ts` files, we ensure that type definitions are centralized, easily accessible, and separate from implementation code.
+These files should remains next to the domain, like the others.

 #### Examples

-- `types.ata-type-templates.d.ts`: Contains type definitions related to data type templates.
+- `types.data-type-templates.d.ts`: Contains type definitions related to data type templates. (inside the `data-type-templates` folder)
-- `types.scd-queries.d.ts`: Contains type definitions related to SCD queries.
+- `types.scd-queries.d.ts`: Contains type definitions related to SCD queries. (inside the `scd-queries` folder)

 This approach promotes better type management and reduces redundancy, contributing to a more organized and maintainable codebase.